 - A host of other updates and bug fixes, including improvements to SVG exports and tweaks to the Touch Bar interface

 You can find a full list of improvements and bug fixes on the updates page of the Sketch website.

 Sketch 43 is a free update for all paid users.
 As ever, we’d love to know what you think of it.
-If you’ve got questions or feedback, you can get in touch with us via our support page or join in the conversation on Twitter, or on our Facebook group.
+If you’ve got questions or feedback, you can get in touch with us via our support page or join in the conversation on Twitter.
 We’ll be back soon with news about Sketch 44.